TheAisBack/CarND-Behavioral-Cloning-P3/writeup_template.md

 ####1.
 Solution Design Approach

-The overall strategy for deriving a model architecture was to follow with the recommended model of NVIDA approved of.
+The overall strategy for deriving model architecture was to follow with the recommended model of NVIDIA approved of.

-My first step was to use a convolution neural network model similar to the CNN archtitecture or NVIDA, I thought this model might be appropriate because recommnedations, how many layers it uses and the approriate amount to get the perfect amount of data.
+My first step was to use a convolution neural network model similar to the CNN architecture or NVIDIA, I thought this model might be appropriate because recommendations, how many layers it uses and the appropriate amount to get the perfect amount of data.

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 I also flipped the images to help the car make sure that it was on the right lane.

-To combat the overfitting, I modified the model so that it had dropouts at the the approporaiate stages.
+To combat the overfitting, I modified the model so that it had dropouts at the the appropriate stages.

 Then I used a learning rate of 0.0001, collected enough data and made sure each image was rent to the right 'camera angle' for the proper calculation.